Convinced that you should get up earlier? Don’t worry; it only takes a few days to train your body and mind to become an early riser.

 This includes the weekend.
-Many people don’t get up early on weekends as they aren’t in work and so don’t see why they should.
+Many people don’t get up early on weekends as they aren’t at work and so don’t see why they should.
 Get around this by planning your weekends.
 It may seem weird to plan your leisure time, but it doesn’t matter what the plan is.
 Go for coffee with a friend, join an exercise class, use the weekend mornings.

 Have A Reason Why

 And not just the general “I want to wake up early as it has loads of amazing benefits.”
 That’s far too general and uninspiring.
 Think about what you want to achieve with the time.
 Do you want to improve your fitness?
 Maybe you want to spend more time with family and friends?
 Or do you want to spend more time on your business?

 Changing a habit is hard, so you need a good reason.

 It doesn’t take that long to shift your body’s sleep cycle, only about 4-5 consistent days.
 However, for many, it’s not just about changing one habit but changing several small habits too.
 For instance, how often do you go to bed only to accidentally stay awake until the early hours of the morning watching something online?

 Changing this can be hard in the modern age, as you can easily take your electronics to bed and end up awake for hours after you planned to be.
 If turning them off doesn’t work, you may want to think about lending them to a family or friend for a few weeks.
 It’s easier to break this habit when the option isn’t there for you to be tempted, allowing you to go to bed only to sleep.